NREL/SOEP-QSS/README.md

 Notes:
 * Mixing QSS1 and QSS2 variables in an FMU simulation is not yet supported.
-* QSS3 and LIQSS1/2 solvers are planned when they become more practical when the FMI 2.0 API extensions are implemented in the FMI Library.
 * The FMU support is performance-limited by the FMI 2.0 API, which requires expensive get-all-derivatives calls where QSS needs individual derivatives.
 * QSS2 performance is limited by the use of numeric differentiation: the FMI ME 2.0 API doesn't provide higher derivatives but they may become avaialble via FMI extensions.
 * Zero crossings are problematic because the FMI spec doesn't expose the dependency of variables that are modified when each zero crossing occurs.
 Until such information is added our approach is to add the dependencies to the xml file.
 A fallback strategy of assuming that any continuous or discrete variable may have been modified could be used, at some cost to efficiency.
+* QSS3 and LIQSS3 solvers can be added when they become more practical with the planned FMI Library FMI 2.0 API extensions.

 ## Implementation